 Marriott Grand Place

-$$$ It doesn’t get more central than the Brussels Marriott Hotel.
+$$$ It doesn’t get more central than the Marriott.
 Just one block from Grand Place, this property has everything you would hope for from a larger chain hotel in the center—satellite TV, coffee and tea making facilities, deluxe beds, and 24-hour room service.
 The non-smoking rooms are even pet-friendly.
 There is also an executive lounge.

-$$$ Just 3 minutes from Grand Place and from the Central Station, the Warwick Brussels is a great place from which to explore Brussels or to take a day trip to one of the nearby cities in Belgium.
+$$$ Just 3 minutes from Grand Place and from the Central Station, the Warwick is a great place from which to explore Brussels or to take a day trip to a nearby city.
 This luxurious hotel offers free access to a fitness center and sauna.

 Hotel Le Dixseptième